Doc

 The Database Registration Editor is split into two sections: on the left-hand side a tree overview of the various registration options is displayed; the right input panel shows the information and setting options available for each tree subject.

-Since version 2011.12.01 IBExpert uses the Firebird database and Firebird Embedded 2.5 to store IBExpert data (registered databases, query histories etc.) by default.
+Since version 2011.12.01 IBExpert uses the IBExpert User database with Firebird Embedded 2.5 to store IBExpert data (registered databases, query histories etc.) by default.
 In previous versions by default IBExpert stored this data in the IBExpert.stg file and the user was able to change this manually in Options / Environment Options / User Database.
 Working with IBExpert.stg is still possible (for example, if you disable the User Database manually) but you will get a warning every time you start IBExpert, and we will not support this method in the future.

 General